medic/cht-docs/content/en/apps/guides/updates/preparing-for-4.md

 You can also manually test your forms on a non-prod CHT instance.
 It is possible to test your forms against the new Enekto changes without having to uplift your non-prod CHT instance to the new 4.0 architecture.

 An easy way of doing this is to use the [CHT Docker Helper]({{< relref "apps/guides/hosting/3.x/app-developer#cht-docker-helper" >}}) to deploy a 3.x CHT instance.
 After you have your dev instance up and running, upgrade to the `7786-fix-report-label` branch:
-An easy way of doing this is to use the [CHT Docker Helper]({{< relref "apps/guides/hosting/3.x/app-developer#cht-docker-helper" >}}) to deploy a 3.x CHT instance.
-After you have your dev instance up and running, upgrade to the `enketo_upgrade_3.x` branch:

 1. Log in as an Admin and go to the admin section, choose upgrades: